-- Set all margins (top, left, bottom, and right) to 1" - Start title two inches down from top of page (approximately 5 single spaced returns) - Title must be centered, single spaced, and all caps; use inverted pyramid for longer titles - Title must be in identical layout on Thesis Abstract Title Page, Thesis Title Page, and Thesis Approval Page - All text must be centered - No page number visible - Follow the wording and formatting on the example page precisely, replacing text for your specific information (title, name, degree, school, and date) - Example on next page.
+- Set all margins (top, left, bottom, and right) to 1" - Start title two inches down from the top of page (approximately 5 single-spaced returns) - Title must be centered, single-spaced, and in all caps; use the inverted pyramid for longer titles - Title must be in identical layout on Thesis Abstract Title Page, Thesis Title Page, and Thesis Approval Page - All text must be centered - No page number visible - Follow the wording and formatting on the example page precisely, replacing text for your specific information (title, name, degree, school, and date of degree/thesis completion) - Example on next page.
 Note: Border on example pages is purely for visual appearance in this manual.
 You will not use borders in your actual thesis.